-These are the six specific sections of the FAR that you should most concern yourself with in relation to your current accounting software and its suitability for government contracting.
-To be sure, there are other parts of the FAR that are relevant and where it would be desirable to have an adequate cost accounting system in operation, such as Part 43 (Contract Modifications) and Part 49 (Termination of Contracts).
-However, the six parts as outlined above are most pertinent when it comes to your internal capacity and controls to administer and report on negotiated federal contracts and, most importantly, be prepared for follow-on DCAA audits.
-SYMPAQ is one of only a few commercially available accounting and timekeeping packages that provide true FAR compliance.
+These are the six specific sections of the FAR that you should most familiarize yourself with in relation to your accounting software and its suitability for handling cost reimbursable or flexibly-priced government contracts.
+To be certain, there are other parts of the FAR that are relevant and where it would be desirable to have an adequate cost accounting system in operation, such as Part 43 (Contract Modifications) and Part 49 (Termination of Contracts).
+However, the six parts as outlined above are most pertinent when it comes to your internal capacity and controls to administer and report on negotiated federal contracts and be prepared for follow-on DCAA audits.

 SYMPAQ cost accounting software provides true FAR compliance and enables a contractor to provide federal government auditors with all of the information they might request while conducting a review or an audit.